muratkucuktepe/Docker-Cheatsheet/docker-cheatsheet.md

 ```
 **- Network**
 ```
-docker run --network <network-name>   // Put the container into a network with this flag
+docker run --network <network-name>        // Put the container into a network with this flag docker network create <new-network-name>   // Create a new network docker network ls                          // List all existing networks
 ```